Zwiicker/desafios-rockseat-boraCodar/Challenge 01 - Music Player/README.md

 <br /><br />

-:rocket:	Application of a Music Player developed in HTML and CSS . :rocket:	<br /><br />
+:rocket:	Application of a Music Player developed in HTML and CSS .See the Project on figma [here](https://www.figma.com/community/file/1195050524500542670) :rocket:	<br /><br />

 </div>